-While there may be endless reasons why your Shreveport home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
-Identifying them may clarify what a technician is saying when they outline the options for fixing the problem.
-Here are the 5 most common problems that may result in a system’s failure.
+While there may be endless reasons why your Shreveport home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are most common.
+Knowing what they are may clarify what a technician is saying when they address the options for fixing the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 Shotty, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Bad wiring can prevent the system from getting power or can trip the circuit breaker.

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Low refrigerant usually will suggest a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system.
+Reduced levels of refrigerant may suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-The outside fan is responsible for transferring the heat from your Shreveport home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The fan on your outside AC unit is responsible for transferring the heat from your Shreveport home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional